 Women tell us what they need and want.
 Do we listen?

-For eighteen months, we gathered industry research and insights from our online community to determine how the current financial advisory model falls short of what women clients need and expect.
+For eighteen months, we gathered industry research and insights to determine how the current financial advisory model falls short of what women clients need and expect.
 Along the way, we learned that there are no shortcuts.
 The answers are there, but we need to be willing to listen.
 We need to be willing to set aside old assumptions and be open to a different way of serving our clients.
 We have to build something entirely new.

 - Have felt ignored or dismissed by the financial services industry